Wednesday, 6 November 2024

 Red-kneed Dotterel

-Along the reedbeds there were countless Australian Reed Warblers, Little Grassbirds were very vocal as well, and with a little effort we finally got good views of a few of them.
+Along the reedbeds there were countless Australian Reed Warblers, Little Grassbirds were very vocal as well, and with a little effort we finally got good views of them.
 Golden-headed Cisticola was also added to our trip list.

 Australian Reed Warbler